Veteran Retirement Playbook

 73 / 75 (RMD rules depend on birth year)

 Required Minimum Distributions begin based on IRS rules.
-RMDs can force taxable income—plan conversions earlier if that helps your tax picture.
+For many current retirees the applicable age is 73; under SECURE 2.0, later cohorts move to 75.
+RMDs can force taxable income, so plan conversions earlier if that helps your tax picture.

 Retirement enrollment checklist (and what NOT to do)